OZEV eligible Solar compatible

 Cord Zero comes with the protections you would expect from a modern home charger.
 Safety is just as important as speed, especially when you are wiring into your existing supply.
 Checking the main fuse is a key part of ensuring safe installation and compliance, as it determines whether your home’s electrical infrastructure can support the charger.

 The technical side is aimed at safe, compliant charging with standard UK electrics.
 The Cord Zero EV charger has a maximum charging speed of 7.4kW, which is standard for most UK homes on a single-phase supply.
-In real-world use, it typically adds around 25-30 miles of range per hour of charging, depending on factors like battery temperature and efficiency.
-Charging a 60kWh battery from about 20% to 100% usually takes 8-10 hours overnight, making it ideal for regular top-ups rather than full charges.
+As with any 7.4kW charger, that works out at roughly 25 to 30 miles of range per hour for a typical EV, depending on factors like battery temperature and efficiency, so an overnight charge covers most daily needs comfortably.
 Before you buy, check the warranty and the exact protection list from your installer.

 Electrical Protections and Compliance Features